-I came across this young boy on the tinder box divide between the Christian Serbian North and Muslim Albanian South, of Mitrovica, in northern Kosovo.
+I came across this young boy on the tinder box divide between the Christian Serbian north and Muslim Albanian south, of Mitrovica, in northern Kosovo.
 The boy looked at me with a hard unforgiving stare, going about his business under the watchful eye of an Italian Carabinieri armoured vehicle.
 This is a war zone, with gun fire omnipresent and people frequently shot at from both sides.

 This man is a watch seller and repairer in Pristina Central market.
 A tough life, braving the elements, especially the harsh winters, selling bits and pieces to passers by for little money, but work nevertheless.
-Again, the eyes belay horrors witnessed in the atrocities carried out the Milosavic and the Serbs in the 1990’s.
+Again, the eyes belay horrors witnessed in the atrocities carried out by Milosavic and the Serbs in the 1990’s.